 Research background

-Postoperative peritoneal adhesion (PPA) characterized with abdominal pain, female infertility, and even bowel obstruction after surgery has always been a major concern.
-The occurrence and formation of adhesion come from a complex biological process.
-However, the molecular mechanisms on the basis of microarray data profile, followed by peritoneal adhesion formation, are largely unknown.
+Postoperative peritoneal adhesion (PPA), characterized with abdominal pain, female infertility, and even bowel obstruction after surgery, has always been a major concern.
+The occurrence and formation of adhesion are from complex biological processes.
+However, the molecular mechanisms of the basis of microarray data profile, followed by PPA formation, are largely unknown.

 Research motivation

-The occurrence and development of peritoneal adhesion is a complex biological
+The occurrence and development of PPA is a complex biological

-process, during which many genes and pathways involved in the pathogenesis of adhesions formation.
-As such, we developed the microarray analysis combined with experimental methods to understand the underlying mechanisms of PPA at the transcriptomic and molecular levels.
+process, during which many genes and pathways are involved in the pathogenesis of adhesion formation.
+As such, we developed microarray analysis combined with experimental methods to understand the underlying mechanisms of PPA at the transcriptomic and molecular levels.

 Research objectives

-The aim of this study is to uncover the molecular mechanisms of peritoneal

-adhesion formation after surgery using bioinformatics analysis and validate
+The aim of this study was to uncover the molecular mechanisms of PPA formation after surgery using bioinformatics analysis, and to validate

 the results using rodent adhesion models.